 Ok, well not Angela herself came to dinner but the good folks that work with Ms. Adams asked if we would like to test drive the new pretty serving trays that we covered recently here.
 We said yes! without giving it a second thought.
 A serving tray of this magnitude demands a dinner party be thrown in it's honor.
-We called a couple friends and said risotto and cocktails and they said how soon can we be there?creamsicle martinis on the large lulu tray and other adult beverages, Yummy goat's cheese and water crackers on the 11x17 size while we cheated our way through risotto.
+We called a couple friends and said risotto and cocktails and they said how soon can we be there?

+We started the dinner off with creamsicle martinis on the large lulu tray and other adult beverages, Yummy goat's cheese and water crackers on the 11x17 size while we cheated our way through risotto.